The Recanting Victim and Domestic Violence

 Effects of Recanting

-If you are a victim of domestic violence, don't let yourself get pressured into recanting your statements.
-If you need help, contact local support groups or the National Domestic Violence Hotline.
-Agencies like these are committed to keeping domestic violence victims safe.
+If you are a survivor of domestic violence, don't let yourself get pressured into recanting your statements.
+Contact local support groups or the National Domestic Violence Hotline (1-800-799-SAFE).
+Agencies like these exist to keep domestic violence survivors safe.
+You may also seek legal advice to help you decide what to do.